dirtslayer/pydoit/README.md

 ## how to install

-.configure
+$ ./configure
-make
+$ make
-make install
+$ make install

 ## how to review the code

-.py - python source code
+-.py - python source code
-.ui - glade user interface design files (xml)
+-.ui - glade user interface design files (xml)
-.db - database files (saved user data)
+-.db - database files (saved user data)

 ## how to make lists